 Bodmin Jail is committed to providing equality of service, access and facilities for all – for both our visitors and our staff – where necessary and reasonable in line with the requirements of the Equality Act and within the constraints of the listed building.

-The new public Pay & Display car park in Berrycoombe Vale has accessible spaces for those vehicles displaying a blue badge.
 We advise that visitors can be dropped at the front gate of the attraction before parking if there are mobility issues.
 Our team is happy to assist.

 Please note that there is a 7 meter incline on the last section of the walk up to the Jail entrance.

 The main entrance courtyard is gravelled with solid, even surfaces laid across the main routes in and out to enable easy movement.

 Visitors first enter the new building, where they are guided down a staircase to the lowest level of the attraction.
 A platform lift provides alternative access.

 The route through the new ‘Dark Walk’ attraction is level.
 When visitors reach the original jail building, they are taken up a level, accessed by stairs or a platform lift.

 On the other side of the original jail wing, visitors move outside across a ramp, sheltered by a glazed canopy before entering another building.